pieterberg/Smartie-Sorter/design.md

 ### 2.2.
 Arcade-game buttons

-The Smartie Sorter uses three Sanwa arcade-game buttons to control the sorting process: one light-blue arcade-game button to control the lighting, and two white arcade-game buttons to control the start and stop of the colour sorting process.
-The colour scheme used to represent the Sanwa arcade-game buttons is presented in Figure 4.
+The Smartie Sorter uses three Sanwa arcade game buttons to control the sorting process: one light-blue arcade game button to control the lighting, and two white arcade game buttons to control the start and stop of the colour sorting process.
+The colour scheme used to represent the Sanwa arcade game buttons is presented in Figure 4.

 <img src="https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design/colour_scheme/button_colours.png" alt="Button colour scheme" width="70%">

-Figure 4: The Sanwa arcade-game buttons' colour scheme
+Figure 4: The Sanwa arcade game buttons' colour scheme

-The hex codes used to represent the blue and white Sanwa arcade buttons are provided in Table 2.
+The hex codes used to represent the blue and white Sanwa arcade game buttons are provided in Table 2.

-Table 2: Hex codes for the Sanwa arcade-game buttons' colour scheme
+Table 2: Hex codes for the Sanwa arcade game buttons' colour scheme

 | Arcade Button Colours |  Hex code |
 |-----------------------|:---------:|
 | Blue                  | `#07AEE9` |
 | White                 | `#FFFFFF` |

-The mapping of the three arcade-game buttons is provided in Figure 5.
-The light-blue arcade-game button on the left controls the lighting of the Smartie sorter, while the two white arcade-game buttons are used to control the sorting process.
-When the left white arcade-game button is pressed, then the sorting process starts, and when the right white arcade-game button is pressed, the the sorting process stops.
+The mapping of the three arcade game buttons is provided in Figure 5.
+The light-blue arcade game button on the left controls the lighting of the Smartie sorter, while the two white arcade game buttons are used to control the sorting process.
+When the left white arcade game button is pressed, then the sorting process starts, and when the right white arcade game button is pressed, the the sorting process stops.

 ---------------------------- Arcade buttons ----------------------------

-Figure 5: The Smartie Sorter's arcade-game button mapping
+Figure 5: The Smartie Sorter's arcade game button mapping

 ### 2.3.
 Smartie colours